Beate Schmittmann, Dean

 A student may earn two degrees in the Liberal Arts and Sciences curriculum with two appropriate majors and at least 30 additional credits.
 Any degree offered by this college may be earned together with a degree and a major in any other college of the university.
 For the requirements for two degrees, see Two Bachelor’s Degrees in the Degree Planning section of the catalog.

 In addition to earning a major a student may want to add a minor to the program of study.
 Minors are established by programs and must consist of at least 15 credits, with at least 6 credits in courses numbered 300 and above taken at ISU with a grade of C or higher.
 To earn a minor students must file paperwork to declare the minor and must complete the requirements specified by the program.
 The minor must include at least 9 credits that are not used to meet any other department, college, or university requirement.
+Courses for the minor beyond those 9 standalone credits may be applied toward general education or to meet other graduation requirements.
 Completed minors will be recorded on the transcript.

 Bachelor of Music Curriculum